LeonardoZanotti/app-to-play-store/README.md

 export PATH=$PATH:$ANDROID_SDK_ROOT/build-tools
 ```

-Open file `config.xml` and change the id in the `widget` tag to something like "com.your-company.your-app-name".
+Open file `config.xml` and change the id in the `widget` tag to something like "com.yourcompany.yourappname".
 If you are updating an existing app, increment the version of the app in this file (else Google Play will not accept the build).

 If you are creating your first app and have something like pusher notifications, you will need to generate a Firebase app.
 ```bash